Updated · Mar 28, 2023

 28. Turkey has the highest adoption rate of cryptocurrency.

 According to Bitcoin adoption statistics, Turkey leads the way in cryptocurrency adoption.
 An astonishing 53% of the population of Turkey has a positive stance on Bitcoin becoming the future of online transactions.
 Also, the fact that the country's currency is losing its value fuels this positive mindset towards cryptocurrency.

 Active users include those who use Bitcoin almost every day for their various online activities.
 It could be for making online payments or for running speculative trade to make profits.

 30. 87.72% of Bitcoin owners are male.

 According to Bitcoin user statistics, Bitcoin users are predominantly male - 87.72%.
 Females make up the other 12.28%.

 Each confirmed Bitcoin transaction is stored on the Bitcoin Blockchain, which happens to be a distributed ledger controlled by no one.
 This allows for an extra layer of security and is one of the main strong points of the Blockchain technology.
 The stats that follow will expound more on the Bitcoin Blockchain technology.

 31. Worldwide spending on Blockchain-related technology could reach 15.9 billion by 2023.

 In 2018, worldwide spending on Blockchain solutions was just $1.8 billion.
-However, in the next five years, we could see Blockchain adoption across various industries.
+However, in the next one year, we could see Blockchain adoption across various industries.
 There is ongoing research across nations to properly integrate Blockchain into the world economy.

 32. As of May 11, 2020, Bitcoin Blockchain has a size of 277.56 GB.